MighettoWasTaken/MVQA1K_dataset/README.md

 # Med-R1 Reasoning Trace Filtering & Diversity Sampling

-This repository contains a reproducible pipeline for generating, filtering, and sampling medical visual question answering (VQA) data using the Med-R1 model.
+This repository contains a reproducible pipeline for generating, filtering, and sampling medical visual question answering (VQA) data using the Med-R1 model and MiniGPT-Med.
 The output is a curated dataset of 1,000 diverse, high-quality image-question-answer-reasoning samples, designed to support downstream fine-tuning and evaluation of clinical multimodal models such as LLava-Med.

 This work serves as an empirical testbed for the ideas presented in recent research on test-time scaling strategies in medical LLMs.